Call for Applications:

 In brief, no.

-As of now, the National New America Fellows Program we are discussing here supports a number of our fellowships, including our general pool of New America Fellows, our Emerson Fellows, our Carnegie Fellows (special funding we have for academics in international affairs), New Arizona Fellows (a partnership between New America and the Center for the Future of Arizona), a New America Cybersecurity Initiative Fellows, a Walton Family Foundation Fellows, and some of our Future of War Fellows.
+The National New America Fellows Program we are discussing here supports a number of our fellowships, including our general pool of New America National Fellows (named Eric & Wendy Schmidt Fellows), our Emerson Fellows, New Arizona Fellows (a partnership between New America and the Center for the Future of Arizona), our ASU Future of War Fellows as well as our Southern New Hampshire University Fellows.
 You can see a full roster of the fellows that we support here.

-Lastly, in 2017 New America recently launched the Millennial Public Policy Fellows program for candidates that will be 24 years old or under at the start of the program in late August 2017.
+In 2017 New America recently launched the Millennial Public Policy Fellows program for candidates who will be 24 years old or under at the start of the program in late August 2017.
 For more information about applying for that program, click here.